Desert box turtle – picture by Sean O’Connor

 It is not possible to tell a turtle’s age by counting the growth rings on its shell.
 The rings show the rate of growth so they don’t form based on the passage of time.
 They may have three or four rings when they’re younger and growing quickly.
 Many wild turtles stop growing new rings after the age of twenty.

-Keeping Desert Box Turtle as pets
+Keeping Desert Box Turtles as pets

 Desert box turtles make interesting pets and many people enjoy watching them and learning their habits.

-However, as like most turtles, if they are properly cared for they can live many more years than a cat or dog.
+However, like most turtles, if they are properly cared for they can live many more years than a cat or dog.
 Be sure you are committed to learning about and caring for your new pet.

 It is never a good idea to take a turtle from the wild and make it a pet.
 Wild turtle populations are shrinking and it’s best to leave it to reproduce and add to the natural population.
 Wild turtles do no always adapt well to life in captivity.